Ditectrev/DP-203/README.md

 - [ ] a shared key
 - [ ] an Azure Active Directory (Azure AD) user

-### HOTSPOT You need to design a data ingestion and storage solution for the Twitter feeds.
+### You need to design a data ingestion and storage solution for the Twitter feeds.
 The solution must meet the customer sentiment analytics requirements.
 What should you include in the solution?

 ![Question 112](images/question112.jpg)